My Baby Registry Must Haves

 Tip: If you know before you’re showing, go try them on just to see what fits your body.
 I didn’t do this and I wish I did!
 Of course, it’s hard to say what baby will like, but good to know what is comfortable for you going in, too!

 - Solly Baby Wrap: I hear nothing but wonderful things.
-Update: Current obsession.
-Mike too!
+Update: Loved when she was little.

 - Ergobaby Carrier Omni 360: I’ve heard Mike will love this!
-Update: We haven’t used yet, but seems more complicated than the Baby Bjorn.
+Update 1: We haven’t used yet, but seems more complicated than the Baby Bjorn.
+Update 2: Great for as she’s older.

 - Baby Tula Explore Baby Carrier: Similar to Ergo.
 I like the support I think this one offers.
-Update: Haven’t used yet.
-I think if you have an Ergo or Bjorn you can ditch this, or grab this instead of those.
+Update: I never got this one but wish I did for older baby.
+I think it has better back support.

 If/as we add other carriers into the mix, I will make sure to update!
 Update: Get a Solly for sure, and maybe one or two of the others.
-I’d go Baby Bjorn as of now.
+I’d go Baby Bjorn or Ergo as of now.
+I didn’t get the Tula but I heard it’s a better-back-support option than Ergo/Bjorn.

 - Boon Soak 3-Stage Bathtub: I like that this grows as she grows and the plastic has no BPA etc., which isn’t clear with others.
-Update: So far it’s great!
-We haven’t used any other tub and there are definitely other great ones I’ve heard of, but she really likes this one and it’s sleek!
+Update: We haven’t used any other tub and there are definitely other great ones I’ve heard of, but she really likes this one and it’s sleek!

 - Water Thermometer: My friend Cassy said she thought this was silly but uses it all the time.
 When I showed it to Mike, he was excited because he often takes too hot of baths himself and feels funny, haha.
-Update: Happy we have this.
+Update: Happy we had this as new parents but honestly not needed.

 - Washcloths, 100% Organic Cotton / Bamboo Organics Baby Washcloths: Can’t have enough I’ve been told!
 Update: The more the better!!
 Seriously.
 Love the Burt’s Bees the most.
 I recommended getting a ton!